Cookies on this website

 Medical Statistician

-I completed a DPhil in the Nuffield Department of Population Health, where my research involved the development and application of statistical risk prediction models for primary prevention of cardiovascular disease using data from a large cohort study of 0.5m adults in China.
+I completed a DPhil at the Nuffield Department of Population Health, where I studied the development and application of statistical risk prediction models for primary prevention of cardiovascular disease using data from a large cohort study of 0.5m adults in China.
+I have worked on statistical and health economics research projects in a range of clinical applications including: cardiovascular disease, cancer (bowel/cervical/prostate, including population screening and prognosis), and orthopaedics.

 MMath Mathematics (Durham University)